manips-sai-org/OpenSai/tutorials/docs/1_pendulum.md

 ![](images/1_double_pendulum_new_cam.png)

 ## Add an initial joint configuration
-SAI provides the ability to define initial joint configurations from the urdf file directy by using the `callibration` tag of urdf joints (which is not intended for that purpose when using an irdf file with systems other that SAI).
+OpenSai provides the ability to define initial joint configurations from the urdf file directy by using the `callibration` tag of urdf joints (which is not intended for that purpose when using an irdf file with systems other that OpenSai).
 You can give a value in radians using the rising attribute, or in degrees using the falling attribute.
 For prismatic joints, thr rising or falling field can be used and the value is in meters.

 For example, add this to the first revolute joint `<calibration rising="0.5" />` and this to the second `<calibration falling="35.0" />` and the double pendulum will now start in the following configuration when starting the simulation